pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Kill Overlord Gnikan
 - Speak with Guard Hobart to receive your reward

 The Overlord is level 9; he can drop random armor, weapons, or a range item.
 You should be able to get Gnikan with just one add, from the side room, if you fight him at his spawn point; it will be much harder if that is a spiritweaver, so try to kill it first.
 The two others in his building can add, and a spiritweaver in the other side room will heal him, so best to take that out first.
-There can be a chest to open next to him.
+There can be a chest to open next to him, although I haven't seen that for a while, so it might have been removed.
 The reward from Hobart is a Gloomingdeep weapon.

 *Scouting Gloomingdeep* (Zajeer)